 Veneer damage on a wood dresser is no reason to pass up a once beautiful piece like this chest of drawers.
-More times than none, the wood underneath is in great shape, protected by the veneer and has tons of character.
+More times than none, the wood underneath is in great shape, protected by the veneer, and has tons of character.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here!

-Wood Dresser Makeover
+Before – Wood Dresser Makeover

 Dealing With Veneer Damage On A Wood Dresser

 I was so happy to see Mr. Honey Do walk through the door.
 As he observed my struggles, I brilliantly said… there has to be a better way to get this off.
 He took the bait and ran with it!
 SCORE ME!
-He’s a great help with the my furniture and we make a great team.
+He’s a great help with my furniture makeovers, and we make a great team.

 Beautiful Raw Wood Dresser

-The Results Were Stunning
+The Results Are Stunning

-Later that night after the staging and photos, I couldn’t keep my eyes off of this chest.
+Later that night, after the staging and photos, I couldn’t keep my eyes off of this chest.
 I snapped a quick picture with the natural lighting from the window.
 Call me a weirdo if you want, but it was like an angelic experience.
 A rebirth, a second chance.
 Isn’t that what life’s all about?
 Second chances?

 Until the next project… xo, Do